 Geisha are emblematic of grace and femininity, favored with wit, and skilled in the arts.
 Gunmetal was used to make cannons.
 The two are not alike.
 Fusing them together evokes an unbreakable but alluring force, which also alliterates.
 And who doesn’t like alliteration?

 Then there’s me.
 Writer, filmmaker, actor.
 A person living life imperfectly.
-Those are the things I write about, especially the imperfect part, but also about better footing on an uneven path.
+Those are the things I write about, especially the imperfect part, but also about gaining better footing on an uneven path.

 Five things you’ll learn about me in the upcoming posts: